Clifford Robinson (basketball, born 1966): Portland Trail Blazers (1989–1997)

 Robinson was selected with the 36th overall pick in the second round of the 1989 NBA draft by the Portland Trail Blazers.
 Robinson played for the Trail Blazers for eight seasons.
 Portland made the playoffs each year he was on the team, and played in the NBA Finals in 1990 and 1992.
 Robinson won the Sixth Man of the Year Award in 1992–93 after averaging 19.1 points, 6.6 rebounds and a career-best 1.99 blocks per game.
 He was an All-Star with the team in 1994.
 Following Game 4 of the 1992 Western Conference finals against the Utah Jazz, Robinson performed a victory dance that he later told press was named the "Uncle Cliffy".
 The nickname stuck with Robinson for the rest of his career.
 Following a game against the Golden State Warriors on February 22, 1995, Robinson was forced to end his 461 iron man streak of consecutive games played since the start of his career.
 This streak stands as a franchise record for the Trail Blazers.

 Phoenix Suns (1997–2001)

 Robinson signed with the Phoenix Suns as a free agent on August 25, 1997, where he remained for four more seasons.
 The highlight of his tenure with the Suns was registering a career-best 50 points against the Denver Nuggets on January 16, 2000.
-He became the oldest player in NBA history to register his first 50-point game, aged 33 years and 2 months.
+He became the oldest player in NBA history to register his first 50-point game, doing so at the age of 33 years and 2 months.